Professor John McLeod

 Adoption writing remains a key research priority and passion of mine.
-I'm co-editor (with Emily Hipchen) of the new Ohio State University Press series Formations: Adoption, Kinship, and Culture, and I'm also a member of the editorial board of the international journal Adoption and Culture
+I am co-editor (with Emily Hipchen) of the new Ohio State University Press series Formations: Adoption, Kinship, and Culture, and I am also a member of the editorial board of the international journal Adoption and Culture.

-Previously I've published Postcolonial London: Rewriting the Metropolis (Routledge 2004) which explores how London has been reimagined by a variety of post-war writers, while my co-edited collection The Revision of Englishness (Manchester University Press 2004) considers the ways in which Englishness has been imaginatively reconsidered by different kinds of writers and film-makers.
-I've also contributed many scholarly essays to academic journals and books concerning postcolonial, diasporic and transcultural literatures.
+Previously I have published Postcolonial London: Rewriting the Metropolis (Routledge, 2004) which explores how London has been reimagined by a variety of post-war writers, while my co-edited collection The Revision of Englishness (Manchester University Press, 2004) considers the ways in which Englishness has been imaginatively reconsidered by different kinds of writers and film-makers.
+I have also contributed many scholarly essays to academic journals and books concerning postcolonial, diasporic and transcultural literatures.

 I am also interested in critical theories of the postcolonial - my first book, Beginning Postcolonialism (Manchester University Press, second edition, 2010) introduces many of the key concepts in the field and considers their application to the reading of literature.
 I have also edited the Routledge Companion to Postcolonial Studies (Routledge, 2007), which engages with the histories, cultures, theories and key figures of Anglophone, Francophone, Lusophone and Hispanic postcolonial contexts.